January 12, 2021

 - There is complexity in defining “partial” business, or commercial, interruption.

 - Be careful.
 There’s room for interpretive trouble when it comes to counting full-time workers.
 Legislation refers to full-time staff and points to prior language indicating that full-time employees are those who worked 30 hours a week or more on average in 2019.
-The text of the law reads “full-time” but we interpret this to mean “full-time equivalent.”
-We recommend counting any worker who works at least 30 hours as one full-time person, and then doing the math to add up the part-time workers to create full-time equivalent persons to add.
-This is a conservative approach.
+We recommend counting any worker who works at least 30 hours a week or 130 hours in a month as one full-time person, and then add up the monthly totals and divide by 12 to get your 2019 monthly average full-time staff.

 - Zoom can rule out qualifying.
 If everyone goes home and promptly telecommutes, even if there’s a government stay-at-home order, the business has not been disrupted.